jangko/razcal/README.md

     * ~class copying~
     * ~instantiation with or without default argument~
     * ~semcheck~
+  * animation instantiation:
+    * two sets of variables: origin and destination
+      * collect who participated in animation
+    * two sets of constraint and solver
+      * constraints can be contained in class
+    * a temporary set of variable during transition returned from interpolator
+      * predefined or user defined interpolator
+    * after animation ended: discard origin, put destination to origin
+    * animation clock
   * applying functional constraint
   * applying prop to view
   * applying style to view